canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Sphinx extensions
 -----------------

-Sphinx's default functionality can be expanded with built-in or third-party extensions for tasks, such as creating diagrams, testing code, and more.
+The syntax and behavior of Sphinx can be modified with extensions.
+These can be used to create diagrams, test code, and more.

-The Starter Pack is preconfigured with a curated and tested set of extensions.
+The Starter Pack includes a curated and tested set of extensions.

 .. figure:: assets/extensions.png
     :class: with-border